sikender/sicp/1.1/Notes.md

 - Data is what we want to manipulate, and procedures are descriptions of the rules for manipulating the data.

-- Any powerful language should be able to describe primitive data primitive procedures and should have methods for combining and abstracting procedures and data.
+- Any powerful language should be able to describe primitive data and primitive procedures and should have methods for combining and abstracting procedures and data.

 ## 1.1.1 Expressions